Fjr9516/InBrainSyn/README.md

 ![Pipeline](./figs/pipeline.png)

 This repository contains the source code for the research paper titled "*Synthesizing Individualized Aging Brains in Health and Disease with Generative Models and Parallel Transport*".
-You can find the paper [TODO](xxx).
+You can find the paper [here](https://arxiv.org/abs/2502.21049).

 ---